Reviews You Can Rely On

 Warmth

 For what it is, the Vesper 32 ain't bad when it comes to warmth.
-It's certainly not as warm as similar quilts we tested, but it does well with the nine ounces of down it has.
+It's certainly not as warm as similar quilts we've tested, but it performs well considering its nine ounces of down.
 On the inside of the Vesper 32 is a small tag listing the “comfort” and “limit” ratings, as per the EN ratings.
-Many manufacturers list their bags as the “limit” rating being the primary rating to pay attention to, whereas most users think in terms of “comfort”.
-Going off this understanding, we think the Vesper 32 would more accurately list its comfort rating at 41 degrees.
+Many manufacturers list their bags as having a “limit” rating, which is the primary rating to pay attention to, whereas most users think in terms of “comfort”.
+Based on this understanding, we believe the Vesper 32 would more accurately list its comfort rating at 41 degrees.

-The down is thicker in the top of the quilt and a bit thinner on the sides so as to insulate where heat is lost the most.
+The down is thicker at the top of the quilt and a bit thinner on the sides, allowing for insulation where heat is lost most.
 Between the differential down and the pad attachment, it actually makes a passable seal between the pad and quilt, unless you flop around a lot at night.
 With a second pad attachment strap, the seal would be a touch better and warmer.

 therm-a-rest vesper 32 - the vesper 32 fills the center of the quilt more fully than the...